M-F-Tushar/Java-The-Complete-Reference/Chapter 3 - Data Types, Variables, and Arrays/README.md

 Output:
 Average is 12.3

-Exercise

-Create an array of 10 integers (1 to 10), compute their sum and average.
+Exercise:Create an array of 10 integers (1 to 10), compute their sum and average.

 6.2 Multidimensional Arrays
 Multidimensional arrays are arrays of arrays.